 Margaret and I spend about 8 months in Spain and the other 4 near Manchester, UK, mostly in the summer.
 Grandchildren at both ends.

 Joined the Amigos in 2009 and will be forever grateful to the founders, who made me welcome and thererby changed my life for the better.
 I had been on sticks for a couple of years but can now do the rides in reasonable comfort and I am fitter than I have been since my thirties.
 We have also formed some very good friendships amongst the bunch.
-I enjoy most of the work as secretary as it keeps my mind active, but would be equally happy if some other suitable person wished to step forward.

 I started to race bikes in the mid 60's as a schoolboy and then as a junior in road races, time trials, track and cyclocross with moderate success but I never raced as a senior.
 In the late 70's I stared motor racing first in single seater then sports cars.
 Illness forced my retirement I then became a team owner.